-According to Talakoub, there has been data showing that taking a supplement with lysine can help the outbreaks last for shorter periods of time.
+According to Talakoub, taking a supplement with lysine might help the outbreaks last for shorter periods of time.
 Additionally, Talakoub says if people who get reoccurring cold sores take the lysine supplement prophylactically, it can decrease the occurrence of breakouts.

 However, in general, the dermatologists agree that the best way to get lysine is through a healthy, balanced diet.
 "I would recommend getting it from foods in its natural form, not supplements where there is little evidence for its effectiveness," Greenfield says.

 Side Effects of Lysine